abevince/nextjs-tailwindcss-typescript-boilerplate/README.md

-# NextJS, TailWindCSs, and TypeScript BoilerPlate
+# NextJS, TailWindCss, and TypeScript BoilerPlate
 Simple biolerplate for building NextJS applications server using TailWindCss, and TypeScript